 The Undiscovered Country has by far the best main storyline out of all the movies.
 After a Klingon moon blows up, the Federation's attempts at a peace treaty with the species goes awry when the Klingon chancellor is killed in an assassination and Kirk is framed.
 Now, the Enterprise crew has to figure out who was the real culprit and clear Kirk's name, while also dealing with their own prejudices against the Klingons.
 TUC is a full-on political thriller/murder mystery, two of my favorite genres, and it's executed incredibly well.
 The core mystery is compelling, and it's really fun to watch the Enterprise crew try to suss out the assassin.
 The whole subplot does a good job of giving the minor characters stuff to do.
 Meanwhile, Kirk and McCoy being sent to an ice-cold prison planet adds some great world-building and exciting adventure.
 I love how most of the Enterprise are against making peace with the Klingons, especially Kirk who's still pissed about his son's death.
 I love the fact that even these characters still have their own biases and prejudices, and watching them confront and work through them only compounds TOS's main themes about compassion and acceptance.
 Not to mention given how much of the original series was based on the Cold War, I thought having a film that parallel its end feels like the perfect finale.
 Speaking of which, this is a fantastic finale!
 The Federation and Klingons make peace, the Enterprise is taken apart, the whole cast says their emotional goodbyes, and we get a nice set-up for TNG.
 Thematically and plotwise, I can't imagine a more satisfying ending.

 The Undiscovered Country is a much darker film than anything Trek has done up to this point, and it shows in the visuals.
 The lighting is dimmer, the soundtrack is more solemn, and the acting feels quite understated at times.
 I'd actually say this film has some of TOS's best acting, especially from Shatner, who really sells his conflicted opinions towards the Klingons.
 Not to say this film is grim or bleak, there are plenty of fun moments of humor, levity, and character interactions that are weaved in naturally without ruining any of the emotion or pacing (looking at you, The Fifth Frontier).
 As a matter of fact, this was an incredibly brisk film that never dragged once, not even in the first third which tends to be a bit slow.
 The director of TUC, Nicholas Meyer, also directed Wrath Of Khan and it makes perfect sense.
-He has a great knack for pacing and tension and it shows in both of these films.
+Not only does he seem to really like taking apart the Enterprise's crew and examining them in a less flattering light, but he also has a great knack for pacing and tension and it shows in both of these films.
 I said WoK stuck the landing, but the final action scene in this one was so incredibly tense and exciting that it probably rivaled it for me.
 Honestly, this whole movie just felt so well-crafted, I can only think of one big complaint: The CGI Klingon blood did look pretty bad.

 Overall, The Undiscovered Country is easily my favorite out of the six Star Trek films.
 As a political thriller, it's tense, gripping, perfectly paced, thought-provoking, dark, and ends on a perfect note.
-As a Star Trek film, it's action-packed, adventurous, cerebral, filled with great character moments, and works as a perfect ending to The Original Series as a whole.
+As a Star Trek film, it's action-packed, adventurous, cerebral, filled with great character moments, genuinely challenging at points, and works as a perfect ending to The Original Series as a whole.

 5/5 Stars